hzFishy/UnrealNotes/content/Unreal Engine/GAS/Types/Ability System Component.md

 # Granting Abilities
 You can grant an ability before the ASC was initialized with an avatar and owning actor.
 Abilities are stored in `ActivatableAbilities`.

+# Custom Gameplay Effect blocking

+You can use `GameplayEffectApplicationQueries` (see `UImmunityGameplayEffectComponent` for an example) to block GEs that are about to be applied.